aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/attachments/attach-file-by-path/_index.md

 ---
-title: Create OneNote Document & Attach File by Path with Aspose.Note
+title: Create OneNote Document & Attach File by Path using Aspose.Note API
-linktitle: Create OneNote Document & Attach File by Path with Aspose.Note
+linktitle: Create OneNote Document & Attach File by Path using Aspose.Note API
 second_title: Aspose.Note .NET API
 description: Learn how to create OneNote document and attach file to OneNote programmatically using Aspose.Note for .NET.
 weight: 11